Elmet: History

 Towards the end of the 6th century, Elmet came under increasing pressure from the expanding Anglo-Saxon kingdoms of Deira and Mercia.
-Forces from Elmet joined the ill-fated alliance in 590 against the Angles of Bernicia who had been making massive inroads further to the north.
+Forces from Elmet joined the alliance in 590 against the Angles of Bernicia who had been making massive inroads further to the north.
 During this war it is thought Elmet's king Gwallog was killed.
 The northern alliance collapsed after Urien of Rheged was murdered and a feud broke out between two of its key members.

 After the unification of the Anglian Kingdom of Northumbria, King Edwin of Northumbria led an invasion of Elmet, and overran it in 616 or 617.
-Bede's Ecclesiastical History of the English People says that a Northumbrian noble, Hereric (father of Hilda of Whitby), an exiled member of the Northumbrian royal house was killed with poison, while living at the court of King Ceretic of Elmet.
+Bede's Ecclesiastical History of the English People says that a Northumbrian noble, Hereric (father of Hilda of Whitby), an exiled member of the Northumbrian royal house, was killed with poison while living at the court of King Ceretic of Elmet.
 It has been suggested that this was either the casus belli for the invasion, if Hereric was poisoned by his hosts, or a pretext for a Northumbrian annexation of Elmet, if Edwin himself had Hereric poisoned.
 The Historia Brittonum says that Edwin "occupied Elmet and expelled Certic[sic], king of that country".
 It is generally presumed that Ceretic was the same person known in Welsh sources as Ceredig ap Gwallog, king of Elmet.
 A number of ancestors of Ceretic are recorded in Welsh sources: one of Taliesin's poems is for his father, Gwallog ap Lleenog, who may have ruled Elmet near the end of the 6th century.
 Bede mentions that "subsequent kings made a house for themselves in the district, which is called Loidis".